Immunizations Recommended for Travel in Nepal

 Every decision to take a vaccine to prevent an illness is essentially a decision that the short term expense and slight discomfort (and slight risk) is worth the improved chance of avoiding an unpleasant or potentially fatal illness.
 The following recommendations are based on the advice of international agencies such as the World Health Organization and the Centers for Disease Control in the United States, coupled with our local experience.
 Vaccine recommendations occasionally vary from Europe to North America, usually in regard to the exact schedule of giving the vaccine.
 The results of vaccination can be the same with different schedules.

-The protection that can be gained from vaccines varies from 50% to almost 100%.
-So remember that even if you have taken a vaccine you might still get the disease, although you will have greatly reduced your chances of getting ill.
+The protection that can be gained from vaccines is variable, so remember that even if you have taken a vaccine you might still get the disease, although you will have greatly reduced your chances of getting ill.

 1. For the Prevention of Hepatitis A:

 Hepatitis A is acquired through ingestion of contaminated food or water.
-The Hepatitis A vaccine is a highly effective and safe vaccine with long lasting protection.
-It is given as a series of 2 shots with adequate protection about 2 weeks after the first shot.
+The Hepatitis A vaccine is a highly effective and safe with long lasting protection.
+It is given as a series of 2 shots with adequate protection 2 weeks after the first shot.
 For Twinrix, the combined A and B vaccine given as a series of 3 shots, protection starts 2 weeks after the second dose.
 Nepali adults who used to be almost always immune to hepatitis A through clinical or silent infection in childhood may no longer be immune due to improved levels of personal hygiene and sanitation.
-It therefore makes sense to give this vaccine to Nepali adults who are not immune to hepatitis A. Antibody testing to see if someone might be immune, is available through the clinic.
-The vaccine offers protection even when given after exposure on account of the long incubation period of Hepatitis A. If you have had hepatitis A disease in the past, you will be immune for life and do not need the vaccine.
+It therefore makes sense to give this vaccine to Nepali adults who are not immune to hepatitis A. The vaccine offers protection even when given after exposure on account of the long incubation period of Hepatitis A. If you have had hepatitis A disease in the past, you will be immune for life and do not need the vaccine.

 2. Prevention of Hepatitis B:

 Hepatitis B Vaccine: This is a well established vaccine with high safety and efficacy.
 Hepatitis B is spread through direct contact with infected blood or through sexual contact.
 All adults and children are recommended to take this vaccine.
+Since there are no animal reservoirs of infection, an effort is being made to give hepatitis B vaccine to all humans, which would eventually eliminate the disease from the world.
 The regimen for hepatitis B vaccine is an initial injection followed by boosters at one month and six months.
 Rapid schedule is available for people with time constraints.
 Hepatitis B antibody levels do not need to be checked routinely for healthy adults.
 Health care workers, immuno-compromised persons can check levels 1- 2 months after the last dose of the hepatitis B vaccine.
-For persons with inadequate levels (<10 mIU/ml), further 3 doses of hepatitis B vaccine at 0,1 and 6 months are currently recommended.
+For persons with inadequate levels (<10 mIU/ml), further 3 doses of hepatitis B vaccine at 0, 1 and 6 months are currently recommended.

 3. For the Prevention of Typhoid Fever: